cantthinkofanickname/IndieGala-AutoJoin/README.md

 # IndieGala-AutoJoin
-A powerful Tampermonkey userscript for IndieGala that fully automates joining giveaways with smart and safe behavior.
+A Tampermonkey userscript for IndieGala that fully automates joining giveaways with smart and safe behavior.

 The script automatically scans giveaway pages and joins available entries while respecting your current balance.
 It features a smart balance system that instantly stops the process when entries become more expensive than your remaining points, preventing unnecessary requests.